eToro Review for Swiss investors in 2023| Updated: |

 - CopyTrading: Directly copy the trades of top traders.
 You can explore the leading traders and find the most interesting for your needs.

 - Copy Portfolios: Follow existing portfolios and invest automatically like them.

 It is important to note that both of these features encourage active trading.
-By portfolio, they do not mean passive portfolio like the three-fund portfolio but rather actively managed portfolio.
+By portfolio, they do not mean a passive portfolio like the three-fund portfolio but rather an actively managed portfolio.
 The reason is simple: their business model makes them want their users to make more trades.

 Is eToro technically secure?

 Overall, it seems like eToro is technically secure.
 They offer high-end encryption, and users can opt-in for two-factor authentication.

 In 2020, there was a data leak on eToro, resulting in about 60’000 accounts being sold on the dark web.
 Whether the leak was coming from an attack on eToro itself or a direct attack on eToro users has not been confirmed.
 But this is concerning.

 You should remember that the weakest link in any security is always the user.
 Most users are not serious about online security.